A Brief Summary

 Altbier evolved from primitive Celtic tribal roots and is arguably the oldest continuously brewed beer style in the world.

 Broyan or Mumme was a valuable commodity of the Hanseatic League during the 14th, 15th, & 16th centuries.
 This well hopped, light brown ale put the German cities of Hamburg and Hanover on the world’s brewing map for hundreds of years.
 The style became virtually extinct in the second half of the 20th century.
 It is a distant relative of Keutebier; a much older Rhenish beer.

 When pale malt became available, the brewing world seemed to go crazy.
 The Pale Ales of Britain eventually had to compete with the Pale lagers from Bohemia and southern Germany.
 Most of us have read of how Pilsner beer came about.
 Beer of that day was generally dark and cloudy but there really was no reason for it to be any different.
 However, when Bohemian glass makers starting mass producing clear glass at that time, the beer could be seen; not just smelled and tasted.

 The new Pilzen beer was an immediate success and other brewers felt the need to compete with it as best as they could.
 In addition, due to the work of Schwann and Pasteur, the role of yeast was discovered.
-Hansen isolated strains of both ale and lager yeast and cultured which improved fermentation.
+Hansen isolated strains of both ale and lager yeast.
+He cultured pure strains which improved fermentation.
 The first German effort for a light, golden beer was from Spaten in Munich.
 Helles is still being brewed today by all of the Munich brewers.
 Pilsner style beers have become the most popular beers in the world, including Germany.